AstraeusZhao/evm-patterns/docs/README.md

 - One subdirectory per contract family, matching `src/` and `test/` where applicable.
 - Every document states its scope, date, and the contract(s) it covers.
+- A pattern is only marked complete when its design note and test coverage are present.